 We focus on sustainable partnerships and distributions with a long-term positive impact in mind

-Currently, we run distribution programmes with trustful partners in Kenya, Tanzania, Uganda, Cameroon, Malawi, Benin, Ghana, Zambia and Nepal.
-Our Social Impact Director, Amaia Arranz, based in Nairobi, always has the long-term positive impact at the forefront of all her work.
+Currently, we run distribution programmes with trustful partners in eleven countries, among them Kenya, Tanzania, Uganda, Cameroon, Malawi, Benin, Ghana, Zambia, and Nepal.
+Our Social Impact Director, Amaia Arranz, always has the long-term positive impact at the forefront of all her work.

 “What we mean with sustainable partnerships is that we want our distributions to have a long term positive impact in the lives of girls and women we work with.
 We provide the product, and yes it lasts 10 years, but we also provide education and support.